jlempen/Surface-Go-2-OpenCore/README.md

 The battery runtime is around five hours.

 > [!TIP]
-> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
-The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.
+> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma`, `macOS 15 Sequoia` or `macOS Tahoe`.
+The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on `macOS Ventura` while those features are partially broken at the moment on newer versions of macOS.

 > [!IMPORTANT]
 > For macOS to be able to boot on the Surface Go 2, the `Secure Boot` option _**must be disabled**_ [in the UEFI](https://github.com/jlempen/Surface-Go-2-OpenCore/blob/main/README.md#uefi-settings).
 The boot screen will then display a large red bar with a padlock symbol at the top of the display when Secure Boot is disabled.